zhangoose/almost-web-fking-reg/README.md

 seriously should not have taken me as long as I did

-~~pls work in webreg, only tested in sis atm~~

-fuck you https webreg, only works on sis.rutgers.edu
+fuck you https webreg, only works on http://sis.rutgers.edu/soc/

-hackru fall '14
+hackru fall '14: best rutgers theme hack